emilps/fjelltg/src/pages/about/index.md

 {"widget":"imageblock","text":"FTG has a strategy of having a high level of expertise in engineering and project management.
 The purpose is to be able to offer R&D for customers and partners, when customers do not have the necessary knowledge.
 At the same time, FTG wants to be able to carry out project follow-up and deliveries, in order to offer comprehensive solutions.
 FTG therefore often join forces with a range of cooperative companies.","image":"/img/jumbotron.jpg"}

+{"widget":"imageblock","text":"Fjell Technology Group has its main office in Fjell outside Bergen.
+There, the company also has a workshop for assembly and small scale production.","image":"/img/products-grid3.jpg"}

 ## Facilities

 Fjell Technology Group has its main office in Fjell outside Bergen.
 There, the company also has a workshop for assembly and small scale production.